buggins/dlangui/README.md

 * DerelictGL3 - for OpenGL support
 * DerelictFT + FreeType library support under linux and optionally under Windows.
-* DerelictFI + FreeImage library support for decoding of images
 * DerelictSDL2 + SDL2 for cross platform support
 * WindowsAPI bindings from http://www.dsource.org/projects/bindings/wiki/WindowsApi (patched)
 * XCB and X11 bindings (patched) when SDL2 is not used; TODO: provide links
+* DLIB - for loading images (it replaced FreeImage recently)

 Hello World